jsilter/GeneralEvaluation/README.md

  - `Year5`: Model prediction for year 5.
  - `Year6`: Model prediction for year 6. (optional)

+If there are missing columns, you will see an error occur.
+Any additional columns will be ignored.

 See the example data file in the `data` directory for reference.

 ## Example Data

-An example data file is provided in the `data` directory.
+An example data file is provided in the `data` folder.
 You can download it from the web app to see the expected format of the input data.

 ## Methods